monkeyatcomputer/bundoorascouts.org/_posts/2019-10-12-October-Working-Bee.md

 Everyone pitched in to help:
  - Finish the kitchen and move stuff back in
- - Label all the boxes in the resource Room
+ - Label all the boxes in the resource room
  - Pack tents away
  - Mow the grass
  - Wash the windows